idia640/presentations/week01/PITCHME.md

 Hearandplay

 Jermaine Griggs is an entrepreneur that had the first "play by ear" site online.
 It still has that 90's clunky look but is no less effective than it was when it first came online, despite lots of competition.
-In the late 2000's Griggs discovered "marketing automation tools" and Cialdini.
+In the late 2000's Griggs discovered "marketing automation tools" and read the  the popular book "influence" by Cialdini.
 He calls the interactions that he designs as "personalization".
 What he's really doing is understanding the motivations, intentions, and needs of his user base and holding dialogues via email and web sessions.
 He collects data to know who they are and where they are in the dialogue.

 Thaler's blog highlights mechanism for "choice architecture" as:
 - The tools highlighted are: